KieranMackey/DevOps-Course-Starter/README.md

 ```
 ## Running tests
 To run unit and integration tests, run "pytest" in a terminal.
+Tests will also be run on GitHub when pushed to remote (see .github\workflows\my-ci-pipeline.yml)

 ## Running in Docker
 To build a docker image use command